AnonymouX47/term-image/README.md

 [Here](https://github.com/AnonymouX47/term-img/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation).
 *Remember to rename the file to `config.json`.*

-### Library
-See the [tutorial](https://term-img.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-img.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.

-_**NOTE:** The project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-img/blob/main/CHANGELOG.md)._
+_**NOTE:** This project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-img/blob/main/CHANGELOG.md)._

 ## Contribution